mlxndr/p/oup25/content.md

   * NOT: *furniture and fittings > desk > writing desk*
   * BUT: *communication > writing > writing materials > writing desk*
 * This creates classificatory tensions:
   * Where does "religious music" belong?
   * Solution: Split domains when necessary
-  * Supernatural/occult → External World (explaining the world)
+  * Supernatural, occult → External World (explaining the world)
   * Organized religion → Social World (social construct)

----
+--

 ## Principle 2: The Principle of Least Extension

 * "Individual lexical items are classified according to the feature of least extension"